Cray-HPE/docs-csm/operations/hpe_pdu/hpe_pdu_admin_procedures.md

     ncn-m001# cray hsm inventory ethernetInterfaces delete {ID}
     ```
 4. On the next `hms-discovery` job run, it should locate the PDU and discover it correctly as a HPE PDU.
-5. After waiting 5 minutes, verify the enthernet interfaces that were pervious delete are now present:
+    After waiting 5 minutes, verify the ethernet interfaces that were previously deleted are now present:
     ```bash
     ncn-m001# cray hsm inventory ethernetInterfaces list --type CabinetPDUController
     ```
-6. Verify the redfish endpoints for the PDUs exist and are DiscoverOK:
+6. Verify the Redfish endpoints for the PDUs exist and are DiscoverOK:
     ```bash
     ncn-m001# cray hsm inventory redfishEndpoints list --type CabinetPDUController
     ```